chenyx04/Spectral-Stitching/README.md

 1 3 1      (The third read +1.)

-A demo contactmap file is provided in 'contactmap_demo.txt'.
+A demo contactmap file is provided in `contactmap_demo.txt`.

 ### Output File Format